Medication Search: Actikerall

 Skin sensitivity: The area that is treated with this medication will be more sensitive to exposure to the sun.
 An exaggerated sunburn reaction may occur.
 Avoid exposure to excessive sunlight, including sunlamps and tanning beds, and use sunblock with minimum SPF 15.
 It is normal to experience some redness and irritation in the areas where this medication has been applied.

-Staining: This solution may cause permanent staining to clothing, fabric, or acrylics, such a bathubs.
+Staining: This solution may cause permanent staining to clothing, fabric, or acrylics, such as bathtubs.
 Avoid contact with these until the solution has dried.

 Pregnancy: Although this medication is applied to the skin and is not expected to be absorbed into the body, other forms of fluorouracil cause harm to the developing baby when used during pregnancy.
 To avoid exposing the developing baby to this medication, it should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.